-Recognized as a distinguished clinician, adjudicator, teacher and conductor, she has led many all-state and regional choruses, workshops and masterclasses in the U.S., Europe, South America, Canada and Asia.
-She has been invited to teach and conduct at North Texas, Michigan State, Missouri, the University of Miami, San Diego State, the University of Missouri-Kansas City, Southern Methodist University, Westminster Choir College of Rider University, the University of Kentucky and the University of New Mexico.
+Recognized as a distinguished clinician, adjudicator, teacher and conductor, Dr. Jones has led many all-state and regional choruses, workshops, and master classes in the U.S., Europe, South America, Canada and Asia.
+She has been invited to teach and conduct at the University of Iowa, the University of North Texas, Michigan State University, University of Missouri University of Miami, San Diego State University, the University of Missouri-Kansas City, Southern Methodist University, Westminster Choir College of Rider University, the University of Georgia, the University of Kentucky, the University of New Mexico, Syracuse University, Florida International University, and the State University of New York at Potsdam.

-Choruses at Boston University have been invited to appear at conventions of the American Choral Directors Association (ACDA) in Boston and New York City.
-Jones has traveled with a group of BU graduate students to Padua and Venice, Italy, to perform and to study.
+Choruses at Boston University have been invited to appear at convention of the American Choral Directors Association (ACDA) in Boston, New York City and Providence.
+Jones has traveled with a group of BU graduate students to Venice and Padua, Italy, to perform and to study.
 A similar trip was made to Oslo and Bergen, Norway.
-In the spring of 2009, the graduate conducting students joined Jones at the national convention of ACDA in Oklahoma City, where she was invited to prepare and conduct the world premiere of a work by Dominick Argento.
-The conductors sang in the chorus and assisted in the preparations for the performance.
+In the spring of 2009, the graduate conducting students joined Jones at the national convention of ACDA in Oklahoma City, where she was invited to prepare and conduct the world premiere of Dominick Argento’s CENOTAPH.